SitePen/dstore/docs/Stores.md

 ## Request

 This is a simple store for accessing data by retrieval from a server (typically through XHR).
 The target URL path to use for requests can be defined with the `target` property.
+A request for data will be sent to the server when a fetch occurs (due a call to `fetch()`, `fetchRange()`, or `forEach()`).

 ## Rest

 This store extends the Request store, to add functionality for adding, updating, and removing objects.
 All modifications, trigger HTTP requests to the server, using the corresponding RESTful HTTP methods.
+A `get()` triggers a `GET`, `remove()` triggers a `DELETE`, and `add()` and `put()` will trigger a `PUT` if an id is available or provided, and a `POST` will be used to create new objects with server provided ids.

 For example: